 Senior Cat Care: Nutrition and Supplements

-As cats age, the amount and types of nutrients they need for their health can change.
+Due to better diets and improved veterinary care, cats are living longer.
 The aging process creates imbalances that may require additional support.
 Supplements can help bridge the gap to complement your senior cat's daily needs.

 As strict carnivores, cats have unique needs, requiring more protein than dogs.
 Cats prefer to eat frequent small meals throughout the day, and early on in life, they tend to develop preferences for the size, shape and taste of their food.